 Over the weekend, while exploring the offerings at the Stonehorse Community yard sale, I had the opportunity to visit with people at their sale sites.
 When people learned I was looking for items for New Hope clients, they were happy to donate.
 We received flatware, lamps and kitchen ware.
 One lady went into her store room and provided food for the North County Food Pantry.
 I was amazed and pleased by the generosity I experienced.
 Once again, it was a gentle reminder that it takes a village to make a difference.
 Thanks to all that donated, and to all of you that continue to support New Hope.

-Janeen asked her to talk with volunteers in the clothing bank.
+She was directed to talk with volunteers in the clothing bank.
 Because of her small stature, she had difficulty finding clothing that fit.
 The volunteers were able to help her locate clothing in items that had been set aside for delivery to a consignment site.
 The young lady found capris and a nice dressy blouse that had just been washed and pressed by a volunteer.
 She also found dress sandals and a purse that matched her new outfit.

 A bonus for her was a dresser that had just been found and delivered by another volunteer.
 New Hope does not normally take furniture, but in this case, it was too good to pass up.
 The client was happy to be able to be able to take it home.